Speak To A Live Specialist

 Dibbles were used to manually poke holes on the ground for planting seeds and seedlings.
 One person had to go poking holes as another followed to drop seeds in the holes.
 Today dibbles are still in use but majorly by small-scale farmers.
 Large-scale farmers mainly use drills and planters.

 It was invented in 1701.
 Before this great invention, sowing of seeds in farms was done by scattering them following a certain pattern by hand or placing them in a tilled ground individually.
 This method caused the wastage of many seeds because they never grew.
-Following this, Jetro Tull invented and fabricated the seed drill to help sow the seed more efficiently.
+Following this, Jethro Tull invented and fabricated the seed drill to help sow the seed more efficiently.
 The seed drill was the first agriculture machine with moving parts.
-Today the precision seed drill is used in place of Jetro Tull’s drill.
+Today the precision seed drill is used in place of Jethro Tull’s drill.

 This vintage farm equipment consisted of a metal pan with a row of spikes to catch blueberries and cranberries in the tray leaving the leaves to move through the spikes.
 Today berries are either handpicked and place in punnets or harvested by a large machine that catches the ripe berries in a catching frame.